JHamilton-Burns/ATLS-Front-End-Web-Development/process/project-3/README.md

 ![367857](https://user-images.githubusercontent.com/89480750/201953413-d68690a5-7807-44ba-86bc-abfe15c01850.jpg)

-WEB DEVELOPMENT FRAMEWORK:To keep things streamlined, our team has decided to stick to React for the final project.
+WEB DEVELOPMENT FRAMEWORK: To keep things streamlined, our team has decided to stick to React for the final project.
 I can’t speak for our team, but I am struggling a bit to fully grasp React and believe I would have a much harder time if I were to attempt teaching myself an entireley new framework by the end of the school year.
 I’m hoping over the next few classes, I will begin to feel more confident with React.